unrealcv/unrealcv/docs/reference/unrealzoo_capture_transport.rst

 The UnrealCV shared-memory column uses the same packaged-build Standard Camera measurements reported above and ``vget /camera/0/lit_shared``.

-Each result uses three rounds, ten warm-up captures per round, and twenty measured captures per round, for 60 measured samples per cell.
-FPS is ``1000 / arithmetic mean client latency``.
+The UnrealCV results use the controlled 180-sample procedure above.
+The other simulators retain their original three-round, 60-sample measurements.
 Simulators ran serially and offscreen.

 .. list-table:: Effective FPS
    :header-rows: 1